 About Danny Dorling

 Danny Dorling is Halford Mackinder Professor of Geography at Oxford University, he has co-authored dozens of books and journals on social inequalities.
 His work concerns housing, health, employment, education and poverty.

 What is education for?
 Rachel Brooks, University of Surrey

 This talk will engage with questions that are fundamental to the study of education: what is it for, and what purposes does it serve?
 It will consider the role of education in transmitting knowledge and promoting social integration.

 About Rachel Brooks

-Rachel Brooks is Professor of Sociology and Associate Dean at the University of Surrey.
+Rachel Brooks is Professor of Sociology at the University of Surrey.
 She is also the Executive Editor of the British Journal of Sociology of Education and author of twelve books.
 These include ‘Education and Society: Places, Policies, Processes’.